GabrielGhe/GabrielGhe.github.io/_posts/2015-01-18-uiview-transitions.md

 <!-- Overview -->
 <h3>Overview</h3>

-In this post, I'll show you how to transition between 2 views on click.
+In this post, I'll show you how to transition between 2 UIViews on tap in swift.

 {% highlight swift linenos %}
 // ### in viewDidLoad ###